 There are a number of brands available and it can be overwhelming when trying to find the best food for your favorite companion.
 With companies merging and all the pet food recalls, how do you know what is best?
 We understand your challenge, and after researching a number of brands, looking at all the options, we feel we have finally found the right food that we can trust and feel confident in feeding to our dogs.

-We believe so strongly in LIfe's Abundance that I am now a Field Representative for them.
+We believe so strongly in LIfe's Abundance that I am now a Life Abundance Field Representative.
 If you care about ensuring your pet-kids are getting all the important nutrients they need, or if you are interested in taking a Wellness Assessment for your furry companion, please email me at email@example.com.

 Hello and welcome to Ashling Place Labradors, home of Stella, Maggie, and your favorite blogger, Riley from "Living a Life of Riley".
 Riley and I had a tremendous amount of fun over the last two years sharing the tales of our adventures with all of you who loyally followed our blog.
 While we are sorry to put that blog to rest, we hope that you continue to follow our journey as we take a turn onto the new path leading to the creation of Ashling Place Labradors.